Student ideas and misconceptions for the atom: A Latent Class Analysis with covariates

 Vosniadou S. (2002).
 On the nature of naive physics, in Reconsidering conceptual change: Issues in theory and practice, Springer, Dordrecht, pp. 61-76

-Witkin H. A., Oltman P. K., Raskin E. and Karp S. A. (1971).
+Witkin H. A., Oltman P. K., Raskin E. & Karp S. A. (1971).
 Embedded figures test, children’s embedded figures test, group embedded figures test: manual, Palo Alto, CA: Consulting Psychologists Press.

 Zarkadis, N., Papageorgiou, G., & Stamovlasis, D. (2017).
 Studying the consistency between and within the student mental models for atomic structure.
 Chemistry Education Research and Practice, 18(4), 893-902.